severity1/terraform-cloud-mcp/README.md

 claude mcp list
 ```

-The token can be provided either through the `--token` command line argument or the `TFC_TOKEN` environment variable when starting the server.
+The token can be provided through the `TFC_TOKEN` environment variable when starting the server.
 This allows you to use the default token in your Claude conversations without explicitly providing it each time.

 ### Example Usage in Claude

 ```
-# If server was started without a token (neither environment variable nor command line)
+# If server was started without a token
 User: Can you validate this Terraform Cloud API token: my-tf-token-value
 Claude: [Uses validate_token and returns validation result]